This function is designed to work on a hierarchical tree and cut it

 .- ...

-further arguments to be passed to dynamicTreeCut::cutreeDynamic() to customize the dynamic tree cut method.
+Additional arguments passed to dynamicTreeCut::cutreeDynamic() to customize the dynamic tree cut method.

 Value